web-archive-group/WALK/Scripts/compare_collection/README.md

-# Comparing Collections with Count
+# Comparing Web Archival Collections with Count

+This is a rough draft of some documentation (we're using this for scholarly research right now, so it'll change as we actually do test cases and beyond).
+Between this and the well-commented Jupyter notebook file, you should be good.
+If not, please feel free to open an issue.

 ## Installation

-Clone this repo, or simply [download the iPython notebook found here](https://github.com/web-archive-group/WALK/tree/master/Scripts/compare_collection).
+Clone this repo, or simply [download the Jupyter notebook found here](https://github.com/web-archive-group/WALK/tree/master/Scripts/compare_collection).

 This was tested using [anaconda](https://anaconda.org/).
 Base packages are installed, but you will need to install `mca` and `matplotlib_venn`.
 On OS X, we used `pip`: